Khlick/RevealPack/docs/build.md

    Both built-in and external plugins specified in the `config.json` are copied from the cached directory to the build directory.

 7. **Compile Theme:**
-   If the specified theme is provided as an SCSS/SASS file, it is compiled into a CSS file.
-If a pre-compiled CSS file is provided, it is used directly.
+   If the specified theme is provided as an SCSS/SASS file, it is compiled into a CSS file using the Dart Sass CLI.
+If a pre-compiled CSS file is provided, it is used directly. **Note:** SCSS/SASS compilation requires Dart Sass to be installed and available in the system PATH.

 8. **Copy Reveal.js Files:**
    Relevant Reveal.js files are copied from the cached directory to the build directory, ensuring the necessary JavaScript and CSS files are available for the presentations.